Yoga Mudras for Beginners: 5 Hand Gestures with Steps and Benefits

 To form this yoga mudra, place your hands in front of your heart.
 Bring your palms together and press them lightly against each other.
 The fingers should be pointing to the sky.
 If you are in a meditative asana, you may feel your spine extend upwards as you hold his yoga mudra.

-This yoga mudra is a seal of composure located right over the heart chakra (Anahata).
-It connects the left and right hemispheres of our brain to invoke a feeling of unification and veneration.
-Other benefits of Anjali Mudra include:
+This is the perfect yoga mudra for beginners because it's a well known gesture of gratitude and humility.
+It increase composure when the hands are located at the heart chakra.
+The mudra also connects the left and right brain hemispheres to invoke a feeling of unification and veneration.

 It improves the connection between the right and left hemispheres of the brain.